Graphight/VS-PatternBuilder/documentation/ROADMAP.md

 ## Active
 - When given an asymmetrical hoizontal pattern the system still thinks the player is in the center
 - Validation is skipped for blocks with wildcards ('*') which means players can put garbage in there
-- Preview mode doesn't work for directional blocks

 ## Fixed
 - ~~When sprinting some placements are missed~~ - Fixed with 100ms tick rate and 0.6 block threshold
 - ~~All patterns build below the player's feet~~ - Working as designed; P-marker in pattern controls vertical positioning
 - ~~Invalid block codes fail silently~~ - Fixed with pattern validation and chat warnings
 - ~~The reload command crashes the game~~ - Fixed by clean DLL reinstall
+- ~~Preview mode doesn't work for directional blocks~~ - Fixed by adding DirectionalBlockResolver.ResolveBlockId() to PreviewManager